junwai/Game/Game Rules.md

 #### Warhammer: Weapon
 - Warhammer Form 1: After resolving attack, Push.
 Attack
 - Warhammer Form 2: If there is an occupied space behind the targeted unit, this attack becomes Wounding.
 Attack
-- Warhammer Form 3: Face the target unit.
-Attack.
-On successful attack, Push units in spaces 1,2,6.
-Sequence.
+- Warhammer Form 3: On successful attack, Push units in spaces 1,2,6.
 Attack
 - Warhammer Form 4: Piercing.
 Add target's Armor to your Damage.
 Attack
 ----
 - Warhammer+1:	Block.
 Reaction